-A cluster of seven related courses, totaling at least 21 credits, in one area of natural science, engineering, applied science, or environmental studies from a single department or program, or in the department defined specialization of Information and Communication Technologies for Development.
-At least three courses, totaling at least nine credits, must be at the 300 or 400 level.
-Specializations in the areas of Computer Science and Information Systems are slightly different.
-(See "Presecribed Areas of Specialization" below for the specializations with course options.)
+A cluster of seven related courses, totaling at least 21 credits, in one area of natural science, engineering, applied science, or environmental studies from a single department or program, or as defined by the department.
+At least three courses, totaling at least nine credits, must be at the 300 or 400 level, or equivalent as approved by the undergraduate program director/advisor.